 In a nutshell, Persona Driven Keywords Research is the process of doing your keywords research only after you have learned what the targeted user/reader is interested in and his/her location.

-So, you have to think of your audience.
+So, you have to think about your audience.
 Is your audience only interested in the technical facts about the game?